magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 In this section, we covered essential concepts surrounding the multiplayer architecture in CSP.
 You now have a high-level understanding of how the architecture supports real-time, interactive experiences by efficiently managing multiple users in shared spaces.
 We explored the use of the SignalR protocol, which is crucial for enabling low-latency, real-time communication between the server and clients.

 We also distinguished between the roles of multiplayer service communication and RESTful APIs.
-While RESTful APIs are ideal for transactional operations like logging in or retrieving data, multiplayer service communication is optimized for real-time, event-driven updates that require continuous synchronization.
+While RESTful APIs are ideal for transactional operations like logging in or retrieving data, multiplayer service communication is optimized for real time, event-driven updates that require continuous synchronization.

 By grasping these core principles, you can better appreciate how CSP creates scalable, dynamic, and interactive multiplayer experiences.